sudarsunkannan/appbench/README.md

 	./compile_all.sh

-Run all apps
+Run all applications

 	./runapps.sh

 Collect results
 ---------------

-See all the application results in output directory
+See all application results in output directory

 	cd output